clojurists-together/clojuriststogether.org/content/news/2021/q3-2021-funding-announcement.md

 **Why is this project important to the Clojure community?**

 Holy Lambda allows Clojurians to write Lambda functions in Clojure that start fast and have low memory requirements.
 Holy Lambda proves that Clojure is not a slow language.
 From now on, Clojure is a viable choice for Serverless computing.

 **What are you wanting to achieve with this funding?**

-GraalVM configuration complexities make Holy Lambda native runtime adoption harder.
-Holy Lambda relies on GraalVM configuration to convert Clojure functions to "native" GraalVM compiled binaries that don't require much memory and start fast.

-My goals are:

-- To ease the pain of native runtime usage by providing informative, clear, well-formatted documentation,
-- Develop a library that's compatible with Pedestal Model and supports Clojure/Clojurescript/Babashka, because the current Interceptors model is not complete.
+The fund would let me spend some more time on the essential aspects of the successful projects: simplicity and complete documentation.
+Before the fund, I could triage only the most severe bugs and left minor inconsistencies in the code and documentation.

+Plan:

+1. Refactor

+Finish the refactor of the Holy Lambda.
+Most of the stuff described in the following discussion I did last week.
+However, some more attention is needed to test the new release, do benchmarks, close the issues, write a detailed rationale post on the slack #news-and-articles channel, and on mentioned above discussion to notify all the active users.

+1.1 Expectations

+- performance improvements around runtime,
+- performance improvements around tasks,
+- much simpler api, only one macro `entrypoint` exposed,
+- much faster pure Clojure runtime compared to official AWS Java runtime,
+- reduced configuration, environment variables options, easier way to combine HL with CI/CD, and various deployment tools,
+- no more changes to the core api, stable and performant core!

+2. Documentation

+Now it's difficult for the new users to understand how Holy Lambda operates, especially for native runtime.
+I was trying to make the project too "easy" and failed.
+I believe that "good" documentation, fewer features, stable and performant core are the key to project success.

+2.1.
+Expectations

+- beautiful documentation covering the project written in AsciiDoc

 ### Dependabot Core
 **Funding period:** 01 Nov 2021 - 01 Feb 2022